St. Olaf College offers the following Education programs:

-St. Olaf is approved by the Minnesota Board of Teaching (BOT) to recommend its graduates for teaching licensure in Minnesota, and it is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+St. Olaf is approved by the Minnesota Professional Educator Licensing and Standards Board (PELSB) to recommend its graduates for teaching licensure in Minnesota.
 To be eligible for a teaching license through St. Olaf, students must meet the requirements of their teaching content area (English, mathematics, music, social studies, etc.), complete all B.A. or B.M. requirements (including a graduation major), and complete all required education courses and experiences (see catalog for more information).
 If you are interested in teaching, please contact the Education Department (call x3245 or email firstname.lastname@example.org) to meet with an Education faculty member regarding course plans.

-- Communication Arts & Literature (English, communications), grades 5-12
+- Communication Arts & Literature (English, Communication); grades 5-12

-St. Olaf does not offer its own elementary K-6 classroom licensure.
+St. Olaf does not offer an elementary K-6 classroom license.
 Students may begin to work towards their license while studying at St. Olaf and complete the requirements after graduation at several different institutions.
-Contact Robert McClure in the Education Department for further information.
+Contact the Education Department (email@example.com) for further information.